NeowayLabs/jsonschema/docs/spec.md

 }
 ```

-The JSON bellow would conform with the schema
+The JSON below would conform with the schema
 defined above:

 ```json